Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 - Currency: Argentine Peso (ARS)

-- The currency situation in Argentina has been volatile.
+- The currency situation in Argentina has been volatile in recent years.
 Bring US dollars in cash — many hotels and tourism businesses prefer USD and offer favorable rates

 - Credit cards accepted at resorts and hotels, but smaller restaurants and shops may prefer cash